laminlabs/lamin-docs/docs/access.md

 ### Add or remove an instance collaborator

+You need to be an instance admin.

-1. Click on the settings icon in your instance (or via https://lamin.ai/your-organization/your-instance/settings), then select the **Collaborators** tab.
+1. Click on the settings tab at the top right of your instance page, then select **Collaborators** on the left sidebar.
 You'll see a list of current collaborators with their roles.

 <div align="center">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/YoauPk6fyoedPfeY0000.png" style="width: 90%;"/>